 Is the company in a high investment phase?
 Since EPS is related to a single period, is it only a one-time off event (e.g., Covid-19)?
 Or, on the other hand, does it reveal a company that is on borrowed time?
 These are the types of questions any retail and professional investor should ask to assess what each EPS number means appropriately.

-For example, it is pretty standard for technological and pharmaceutical companies to display negative earnings per share due to heavy investments in research and development, marketing,… The short-term impact is unfavourable but, in the long run, it may present extraordinary results.
+For example, it is pretty standard for technological and pharmaceutical companies to display negative earnings per share due to heavy investments in research and development, marketing,… The short-term impact is unfavorable but, in the long run, it may present extraordinary results.
 Indeed, the management teams may have an incentive to focus on short-term results due to, for example, options expiring in a small timeframe and not wanting to have its company shares drop in value.
 That’s why some investors defend more spaced financial statement release dates.

 Look at the example of vaccines for Covid-19.
 Companies such as Johnson & Johnson, AstraZeneca, Pfizer, among others, have spent massive amounts of money trying to create the vaccines quickly.
 It may not necessarily lead to negative EPS because they have other areas of business activity, but it will certainly temporarily impact the financial strength of those companies.
 However, corporations that spend millions on research and do not find the “cure” may face financial constraints in the future.